Vijayalakshmi-Backeyaraj/MNIST-Classifier/README.md

 # MNIST-Classifier

-This employs TensorFlow 1.
+This classifier employs TensorFlow 1.
 To install it, please create a new environment in anaconda prompt and install tensorflow 1.14 via:

 conda create -n py3-TF1 python=3.7
 conda activate py3-TF1